Heavyblade/manta_xml/README.md

 ```

+### query result

-**query result**: in both cases the result is the same, an array with objects that represent the matching xml nodes, this objects can be the node object it self or a JSON object representing the node like this one:
+In both cases the result is the same, an array with objects that represent the matching xml nodes, this objects can be the node object it self or a JSON object representing the node like this one:

 ```javascript
   [{nodeName: 'node1', attrs: {id: '1'}, _text: "some text"}, {nodeName: 'node2', attrs: {id: '2', name: 'second node'}}]